-Of all the cities Andrew and I could have moved to, I think picking Austin, TX was a prime choice.
+Of all the cities Andrew and I could have moved to, I think Austin truly was the perfect choice.
 I briefly recapped my cross-country adventure a few blog posts back, and it’s safe to say I’m still just as ecstatic to reside in this enchanting place as I was on day one.
 Aside from a brief stint with homesickness (culture shock is a real thing, ya’ll), it has pretty much been smooth sailing from here on out.
 My very first friend in the area, a talented and spunky photographer by the name of Mimi, snapped these gorgeous pictures for me on the rooftop of Andrew and I’s apartment complex.
 You’ll find outfit details at the bottom of the post, but for now, here are my 5 favorite things about the quirky city of Austin:

 The people.
 We’re all one big happy family.
 The other day I was driving to the grocery store and failed to immediately notice a light turn green because I was too busy jamming out to my 90’s Pop playlist on Spotifiy.
 This is a fairly common occurrence.
 HOWEVER, for the first time in my life, I was not honked at profusely for my refusal to plummet through the light as soon as the opportunity was presented to me.
 It’s like people here actually have feelings, or something.
 I get the vibe that most humans here kind, compassionate individuals – and I can definitely get down with that.